2023 Fifth Biennial AOD Awards for the NSW Non-Government Sector

 “Murdi Paaki Aboriginal Young Leaders Program was a program that really influenced who and how I am today by giving me plenty of opportunity to learn other skills and avenues for success.”

 We are very privileged to have Taunoa Bugmy working with our Broken Hill team.
-Taunoa is a very determined young woman with a strong drive to make a difference helping indigenous people and families.
+Taunoa is a very determined young woman with a strong drive to make a difference by helping First Nations people and families.
 Taunoa faces everyday challenges with professionalism and passion.
 She is a young woman wise beyond her years and a mentor to staff and clients here at CRC, we all warmly congratulate her on being honoured in this year’s 100 Women of Influence Awards